splunkdevabhi/SplunkModularInputsPythonFramework/implementations/tesla/appServer/static/README.md

 ### Custom Response Handlers

 You can provide your own custom Response Handler.
-This is a Python class that you should add to the tesla_ta/bin/responsehandlers.py module.
+This is a Python class that you should add to the SPLUNK_HOME/etc/apps/tesla_ta/bin/responsehandlers.py module.

 You can then declare this class name and any parameters in the Tesla Input setup page.

-## Dependencies

-* Splunk 5.0+
-* Supported on Windows, Linux, MacOS, Solaris, FreeBSD, HP-UX, AIX

-## Setup

-* Untar the release to your $SPLUNK_HOME/etc/apps directory
-* Restart Splunk
-* Browse to Manager -> Data Inputs -> Tesla and setup your inputs

 ## Logging

-Any log entries/errors will get written to $SPLUNK_HOME/var/log/splunk/splunkd.log
+Any log entries/errors will get written to SPLUNK_HOME/var/log/splunk/splunkd.log

 ## Troubleshooting

 * You are using Splunk 5+
-* Look for any errors in $SPLUNK_HOME/var/log/splunk/splunkd.log
+* Look for any errors in SPLUNK_HOME/var/log/splunk/splunkd.log
 * Any firewalls blocking outgoing HTTP calls
 * Is your REST URL correct
 * Is you authentication setup correctly